Terms and Conditions

-7.7 Where Scheduled payments are available for a payment service, you can ask us to schedule a Payment up to 24 months in advance as either a one off payment or a Recurring payment (provided that these payments options are available for your Account type).
+7.7 Certain payment services allow you to schedule a Payment up to 24 months in advance as either a one off payment or a Recurring payment (provided that these payments options are available for your Account type).
 Not all payment services can be used to make Scheduled payments.
 You can find out more about the types of payment services that can be used to make Scheduled payments by visiting our website westpac.com.au.

 7.8 Cleared funds must be available at least a day before a Scheduled payment is due.
 A Scheduled payment may not be able to be made if:·

 - there is an insufficient Available balance in the Account; or

 - the Payment will exceed the daily limit for the payment method (if applicable); or

 - the payment will exceed your Daily Payment Limit or the Business Daily Limit; or

 - an invalid Account is selected; or

 - a User in a Network involved in the approval of a Recurring payment is no longer an Approver, no longer has access to the Account or has been removed from the Network.